4 Reasons to Immigrate to Canada from Malaysia

 In order to apply for one of these programs, first, check that you meet the criteria outlined and then create an online Express Entry profile.
 This profile is then scored according to the Comprehensive Ranking System (CRS) which gives you points based on your background (language proficiency, job experience, etc.).
 Your total score can be improved during the process but it’s recommended that you strengthen your chances as much as possible before applying.

 There is an Express Entry draw that typically happens every two weeks, taking the top-scoring candidates from the pool and issuing them with Invitations to Apply (ITAs) for permanent residence.

 The Provincial Nominee Programs (PNPs) below are inclusive of Express Entry streams that work on the same fast-track system as above but are intended for successful applicants to work and settle in work in a specific occupation that is suited to that in-demand by your selected Canadian province, as opposed to immigration under a general federal program.

 Let Us Help You Immigrate to Canada from Malaysia

 Our Regulated Canadian Immigration Consultants (RCICs) are experts on the ever-changing policies issued by the federal government and can assist you in finding the right program for your background when immigrating to Canada from Malaysia.

 Immigration is a stressful process that needs to be completed with timely submissions and all the correct paperwork in place.
 Our consultants help you do this and more with professional advice at your fingertips.
 Having someone who’s been through the process themselves and helped so many others do the same is the best chance you have of a successful road towards permanent residence.

-Sign up and start your plans to immigrate to Canada.
+Sign up and start your plans to move to Canada.
 There has never been a better time to begin the immigration process to a country where diversity is welcome and different cultures exist peacefully.
 Let us guide you through to a better life with a fresh perspective on civil liberties and sustainability.